Bank of Canada raises target for overnight lending rate by 50 basis points to 1.5% and signals more hikes to come

 Looking ahead, markets are currently pricing in further interest rate hikes for all further announcements over the course of 2022, with rates expected to hit 3% by the end of the year.

-Canada's major chartered banks are currently advertising five-year fixed mortgage special interest rates of around 2.14%.
-Homebuyers can often negotiate the interest rate for mortgage financing based on their creditworthiness and the degree to which they do other banking business with the mortgage lender.
+Canada's major chartered banks are currently advertising five-year fixed mortgage special interest rates of around 4.07%.
+Home buyers can often negotiate the interest rate for mortgage financing based on their creditworthiness and the degree to which they do other banking business with the mortgage lender.

-The Bank of Canada’s next scheduled interest rate announcement will be on July 14th, 2021, which will be accompanied by a full update of the Bank’s outlook for the economy and inflation, including risks to the projection, in its Monetary Policy Report.
+The Bank of Canada’s next scheduled interest rate announcement will be on July 13th, 2022.
+The next full update of the Bank’s outlook for the economy and inflation, including risks to the projection, will be published in its Monetary Policy Report at the same time.